 There are also a limited list of iPad devices that will be upgraded to the new OS.

-If you have found out that you won’t be eligible for the new OS, take a look at our iPhone contracts comparison or refurbished handsets comparison.
+If you have found out that you won’t be eligible for the new OS, take a look at our refurbished iPhone comparison to get yourself a great iPhone for less.
 Without further ado, below are the iOS 13 features that you have to look forward to.

 Remember the time Apple admitted that their update slowed down certain iPhones to “preserve battery”?
 Now, they are taking steps to preserve the battery using other methods, such as informing the user how they can charge their device so as not to charge it past the optimum 80%.
 With this, alongside smaller app downloads preserving storage space and optimisations to launch apps quicker, all devices should see some improvement.